-Employers should be careful about training when hiring an independent contractor because it can signify direction and supervision that is not permitted.
-However, a brief introduction is helpful to situate your contractor and prepare them for the project.
-Quick introductions can include important people in project development, essential workflows, and in-house tools the contractor can use.
+Companies must be careful about training when hiring an independent contractor because it can signify direction and supervision that is not permitted.
+However, a brief overview is helpful to situate your contractor and prepare them for the project, such as introductions to important people in the project development, essential workflows, and in-house tools the independent contractor can leverage.

 How to pay independent contractors in Finland

-The Finnish tax authorities have various regulations regarding pay for independent contractors.
-Generally, payment falls into two categories — wages or trade income.
-Independent contractors and self-employed persons receive trade income.
+Finland’s tax authorities have various regulations regarding pay for independent contractors.
+Generally, payment falls into 2 categories — wages or trade income.
+Independent contractors and self-employed individuals receive trade income.

-Contractors will receive payments with an invoice, and employers will make payment arrangements before the project starts.
+Independent contractors receive payments with an invoice, and companies make payment arrangements before the project starts.
 Independent contractors may request a single fee for completing the project or provide an hourly rate for their services.

 Terminating independent contractors

-Independent contractors do not have protection against dismissal like full-time employees do.
-Employers or independent contractors may terminate the contract on any grounds as long as it abides by the terms agreed upon before the project began.
+Independent contractors do not have protection against dismissal as employees do.
+Companies working with independent contractors may terminate the contract on any grounds as long as it abides by the terms agreed upon before the project began.

-Turn to Globalization Partners when hiring independent contractors in Finland
+Turn to G-P when hiring independent contractors in Finland.